 - My take – I try to improve every day.
 If it means taking a look at the productivity steps and taking action on just one for one day, then that is a success.

 - The myth of the 10% savings rate by Stephanie O’Connell – click here

 - My take – I used to believe that a 10% savings rate was the standard because I heard this percentage somewhere and I followed it.
 The more financially educated I get, the more I firmly believe that saving at a 10% rate will allow you to retire at the typical 60-65 age range.
 We should be striving to save at least 30%, if not 40%+ AFTER TAX to be financially free.
 This is apart from any pre-tax retirement contributions made to your 401k.
 Personally I am not saving nearly as much because my primary goal right now is to pay off my $77,000 student loan debt.

 - 101 side hustles to make extra money by Debt Roundup – click here

 - My take – ummmm, wow.
 No excuses to not have a side hustle.
-My current side hustles are 1) buying and selling sports cards, 2) thrifting, and 3) started providing digital marketing consulting on an hourly basis this month (Sept 2018).
-Based on my level of experience and being a VP, Digital Marketing at a Fortune 200, I have been charging clients anywhere from $150-300 per hour and have done better than expected.
-I absolutely love consulting and helping others win.
+My current side hustles are 1) buying and selling sports cards, 2) thrifting, and 3) providing digital marketing consulting on an hourly basis this month (Sept 2018).
+Based on my level of experience, I have been charging clients anywhere from $150-300 per hour and have done better than expected.
+I enjoy consulting and helping others win.